isomerpages/moe-cjc/news/2023/_posts/2023-08-14-post-Canteen Stall Vacancy @ CJC.md

 ### **Application Procedure**

 1. Download and complete the [application form](/files/General%20Office/application%20form%20for%20canteen%20stall.pdf).
-You may also request for a hard copy from the School's General Office
+You may also request for a hard copy from the School's General Office.
 2. Attach the following documents together with the application form:
 *   Photocopy of the NRIC (front and back)
 *   List of proposed menu and pricing for all items
 *   Photocopy of relevant certificates such as Basic Food Hygiene Course, etc.

-4. Submit the completed application form and documents by closing date via email **OR** to the School's General Office.
+3. Submit the completed application form and documents by closing date via email **OR** to the School's General Office.

 * Address: 129 Whitley Road Singapore 297822
 * Contact No.: 62524083